NKalavros/PaperLLM/instructions_audience.md

 - **Audience Leaderboard**: Shows ratings from all audience members in real time, as questions come in.
 - **Speaker Leaderboard**: Shows ratings from the speaker only (ground truth)

-## Tips

-- Ask specific questions about content the speaker mentioned
-- Use the same nickname consistently
-- Both preference selection and quality scoring are optional but your answers will not be scored unless you complete them
-- Answers typically generate in 30-60 seconds after talk upload (approximately one-two minutes after talk end)
-- Two LLMs (currently OpenAI and Perplexity models) will answer your question